Collaborators

 Aarhus University, Denmark

-gas-phase fluorescence spectroscopy, photodissociation
+gas-phase and cryogenic fluorescence spectroscopy, photodissociation

 Theoretical/computational